volodymyrhudyma/blog/content/blog/2020-04-28-var-let-and-const-in-javascript-what-is-the-difference.md

   issues especially if you are not familiar with all pitfalls...
 date: 2020-04-28T19:16:33.434Z
 ---
-**Important note:** We are not taking into an account **[hoisting](/2020-04-30-hoisting-in-javascript/)** in this article as it is more advanced JavaScript concept.
+**Important note:** We are not taking into account **[hoisting](/2020-04-30-hoisting-in-javascript/)** in this article as it is a more advanced JavaScript concept.

-## You probably know "var" keyword
+## You probably know the "var" keyword

 During a long time `var` keyword was a king in JavaScript world.
-You didn't yet have to bother about how to declare variable, but how to choose the perfect name for it.
+You didn't yet have to bother about how to declare a variable, but how to choose the perfect name for it.

 ```javascript
 var userName = "John";